 Interested?
 Learn more about how you can become another one of our phenomenal graduates making a difference for God’s Kingdom.
 Listen to Dr. John Moore, Professor of Biology, discuss the value of having of a Christian perspective in biology.

-It's a faith-integrated study of living things
+A faith-integrated study of living things

 Take the next step